Who to contact if you're worried

 The good news is that at Burlington, everyone is here to help you feel happier.

-- Some people like to ring Childline 0800 1111.
-They also have an online message board where you can search for advice from people with similar problems.
+Childline’s website contains lots of useful information as well as tips and ideas to help you, no matter what the problem is.
+There is also an online message board where you can search for advice from people with similar problems.

 Support with Bullying